noelyguzman/Classification-of-Misfires-for-Chatbot/README.md

 ## 📊 Data Overview

 - **Dataset**:
-  - 500 labeled examples of user messages and Roo responses.
+  - 500 labeled examples of user messages and Roo responses from Planned Parenthood.
+  - Approximately 50 labeled examples of user messages and Roo responses from the team members.
+  - A sample of the data collected by the group is included within the repository.
   - Labels:
     - **True Positives (TP)**: Accurate responses.
     - **False Positives (FP)**: Inaccurate responses.